 Kelimutu is located just nine miles from the small, pleasant village of Moni roughly between the towns of Ende and Maumere in Flores.
 Most visitors grab shared transportation to the volcano around 4 a.m., enjoy sunrise on the summit, then walk or hitch a ride back to Moni.

 Popular with backpackers for its accessibility from Ubud, Gunung Batur rises 5,633 feet above the green Kintamani region of North Bali.
-Make no mistake, Mount Batur is very active despite the tourist crowds; the summit was closed in November 2010 due to a new eruption.
+Make no mistake, Mount Batur is very active despite the tourist crowds.

 Gunung Batur can be climbed without one of the ubiquitous guides loitering around Kintamani.
 Most trekkers choose to begin their hikes in the village of Toya Bungkah.
 An average hike takes around two grueling hours to reach the summit.
 Alternatively, those looking for more of a challenge can tackle Gunung Batur from Pura Jati by scrambling across jagged lava fields.
 Unpredictable weather adds to the danger.